-Product name ReNova Door Equipment NEMA rating (HW) Door type Hoistway rating is NEMA 1.
-Two speed side opening.
+Product name ReNova Door Equipment

+NEMA rating (HW) Hoistway rating is NEMA 1.
+Door type Two speed side opening.

 Product name Curtain of Light

 Code year 2016

 NEMA rating (HW) Hoistway rating is NEMA 1.

-Type of curtain of light This curtain of light is an electronic sensing device that operates across the car entrance.
+Type of curtain of light This curtain of light is an ele

+This curtain of light is an electronic sensing device that operates across the car entrance.
 When activated, the curtain of light will prevent the doors from closing or cause them to stop and reopen if they are in the process of closing.
 The doors will remain open as long as the flow of traffic continues and will close shortly after the last person passes through the door opening.
 A 2-D type will be provided.